 Gjoa Haven: During his first attempt to transit the Northwest Passage on ‘Gjøa,’ Roald Amundsen used this natural harbor as a respite while waiting for ice conditions to improve.
 For two years, he lived with the Netsilik Inuits, learning their skills for survival and more efficient travel, which would later prove invaluable in his successful South Pole expedition.
 Today, Gjoa Haven has a population of 1,200 and still bears the historic significance of playing a key role in polar exploration.

-In the Northwest Territories at Franklin Bay, see the spectacular “Smoking Hills,” cliffs of bituminous shale that combust and endlessly burn.
+In the Northwest Territories at Franklin Bay, see the spectacular and enormous “Smoking Hills,” cliffs of bituminous shale that endlessly combust and burn.
 This rare geological phenomenon has likely been occurring for millennia, with layers of the relatively unstable mineral jarosite covering these hills.
-When the mineral comes into contact with cold air, it becomes red-hot and produces a thick, black smoke — a fantastic site not unlike the smoky fumaroles produced by volcanoes, though far rarer to see.
+When the mineral comes into contact with cold air, it becomes red-hot and produces a thick, black smoke, a fantastic sight not unlike the smoky fumaroles produced by volcanoes, though far rarer to see.

 Typically dense with ice floes and fog, the Beaufort Sea opens up a 60-mile-wide coastal pass from August to September.
-Continue sailing in the comfort of your luxury expedition cruiser, participating in eye-opening lectures led by the Expedition Team.
+From here, ‘Le Boreal’ cruises into the U.S. and clears at Point Barrow, Alaska.
+Sailing in the comfort of your luxury expedition cruiser, continue participating in eye-opening lectures led by the Expedition Team.
 Be on the lookout across the sea for bowhead and beluga whales, the latter of which sustain one of the largest populations in the world here.
-Still hunted on a sustenance quota basis by local Inuits, the sociable creatures often travel in numbers and are said to be quite “chatty,” with their trills, clicks and squeals audible above the surface.
-‘Le Boreal’ cruises into the U.S. and clears at Point Barrow, Alaska.
+Still hunted on a sustenance quota basis by local Inuits, the sociable creatures often travel in numbers and are said to be quite “chatty,” with their trills, clicks, and squeals audible above the surface.
+In the late evening, relax on your private balcony or join fellow guests out on deck to witness the northern lights, known for delivering a stunning display in autumn.
 Your voyage continues through this narrow passage between North America and the ever-changing Arctic ice cap.

-Continue cruising through the Bering Sea to Little Diomede, an island that sits between Alaska and Russia at the edge of the International Date Line.
-Disembark for a Zodiac cruise of the island, where the Ingalikmiut people still maintain a traditional lifestyle of hunting, fishing and egg gathering.
-In line with customs and necessity, the Ingalikmiut also use seal, walrus and polar bear hides to make clothing, parkas, hats and mukluks, as well as trade currency for bartering.
+Continue cruising through the Bering Sea to Little Diomede, an island that sits between Alaska and Russia at the edge of the International Dateline.
+Disembark for a Zodiac cruise of the island, where the Ingalikmiut still maintain a traditional lifestyle of hunting, fishing, and egg gathering.
+In line with customs and necessity, the Ingalikmiut also use seal, walrus, and polar bear hides to make clothing, parkas, hats, and mukluks, as well as trade currency for bartering.